hyperledger-labs/solang-playground/README.md

 By default, the server will be available at `http://localhost:9000`.

+## Interacting with Smart Contracts on Chain

+Once you have compiled your smart contracts using Solang Playground, you can deploy and interact with them on-chain.
+See [tutorial](docs/interact_with_contracts_on_chain.md) for detailed instructions.

 ## Testing

 Solang Playground test suite includes tests for the backend and the frontend.
 To run all available tests, you have to first start the server with `cargo make run` in a separate terminal, and then run the following command: